The Tampa Bay Phoenix Club is a PRIVATE MEMBERSHIP club.

 - Do not congregate in the office.
 If you aren’t checking in or purchasing something from the retail section, please go outside or remain in the play space.

 - We have hand sanitizer available throughout the facility–please use it frequently and wash your hands frequently.
+(You can use the mop sinks in either play space if the bathrooms are in use.)

 - Please thoroughly clean your play station before and after play.
 Do not let someone else use your play station until after you’ve cleaned it.